fsvbach/WassersteinTSNE/README.md

 # WassersteinTSNE

-This package provides the methods described in the _Wasserstein t-SNE_ paper at [www.arXiv.org/WassersteinTSNE]().
+This package provides the methods described in the _Wasserstein t-SNE_ paper at [www.arXiv.org/WassersteinTSNE](www.arxiv.org).

-To reproduce the figures in the paper, please also check the repository [wassersteinTSNE-paper](www.github.com/fsvbach/wassersteinTSNE-paper), which uses a previous version of this package.
+To reproduce the figures in the paper, please also check the repository [wassersteinTSNE-paper](https://github.com/fsvbach/wassersteinTSNE-paper), which uses a previous version of this package.

-As this is work-in-progress constructive feedback regarding usability is welcome, as well as results of experiments on your own data.
-Feel free to contact us at any moment.

 ## Installation